chbh-opensource/chbh-on-bear/docs/index.md

-# CHBH-on-BEAR
+# Neuroimager's Guide to the CHBH

+Welcome to the Neuroimager's Guide!

-CHBH-on-BEAR extends the [BEAR Technical Documentation](https://docs.bear.bham.ac.uk/) pages tutorials and examples for neuroimaging analyses to run on BlueBEAR.
+These pages contain practical information on data collection and analysis at the CHBH.
+We also extend the [BEAR Technical Documentation](https://docs.bear.bham.ac.uk/) pages to provide tutorials on neuroimaging quality control and data analyses using the University of Birmingham's Supercomputer - BlueBEAR.

-!!! note
-    This website is intended for current staff and students at the [Centre for Human Brain Health](https://www.birmingham.ac.uk/research/centre-for-human-brain-health/index.aspx) and [University of Birmingham](https://www.birmingham.ac.uk/index.aspx).
-It may or may not be useful for anyone else...

-## Modalities at CHBH
+### Click a modality to get started

 <div class="grid cards" markdown>